Updated 12/28/17; Originally published 3/13/16

 - Program will only loan on homes up to $417,000.
 Homes above that amount (rare in the Fort Hood area) can still utilize the VA and Tex Vet loan programs, but will require a down payment.

 - Are you eligible for the VA loan?
 Use it!

 What is the difference between Tex Vet and a VA loan?

 The Tex Vet loan is not a separate loan program, but one that can be used with a VA loan, or any other qualifying loan type like FHA or Conventional.
 The Tex Vet loan rate is set by the Texas Veterans Land Board, while VA loan rates are set by lenders in compliance with VA guidelines.
 Often the Tex Vet loan will.

 Can I refinance an existing loan into a Tex Vet?

 What if I am PCSed, deployed or ETS prior to occupying the home three years?

-What about property tax exemptions for Veterans with disability, and surviving spouses?
+What about property tax exemptions for Veterans with a disability, and surviving spouses?

 The Tex Vet benefits above are separate from Texas property tax benefits, which you would also receive if eligible.